dynamicd2k/LandGrabDapp/README.md

 8. Goto Settings-> Click 'Delete Account' to delete your user and all owned lands.

-Note: Since w3w api is not working with free API key during development, 2 example w3words ahve been used on claimLand function
+Note: Since w3w api is not working with free API key during development, 2 example w3words have been used on claimLand function

 src/pages/ClaimLand.js